zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesDefaults.md

     ?>

 ### stack
 A value indicating if the series should be stacked.
+String value indicates that the series should be stacked in a group with the specified name.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesDefaults`